-Lenox Street was developed under the United States Housing Act of 1937 (the "Act") and, depending on the funding requirements and financing structure of the redevelopment, the Replacement Units may remain subject to use and operating restrictions under the terms of the Act and the Quality Housing and Work Responsibility Act of 1998.
-An instrumentality of the BHA will retain legal title to the land, and will grant a Ground Lease to the Developer or the Developer's single purpose entity, in substantially the form attached hereto as Appendix K.
+West Newton and Rutland were developed under the United States Housing Act of 1937 (the "Act") and , depending on the funding requirements and financing structure of the redevelopment, the Replacement Units may remain subject to the use and operating restrictions under the terms of the Act and the Quality Housing and Work Responsibility Act of 1998.
+An instrumentality of the BHA will retain legal title to the land, and will grant a Ground Lease to the Developer or the Developer's single purpose entity, in substantially the form attached here as Appendix K.